 Here is how you make the suet feeder:

-1. Put a piece of suet inside the nylon bag.
+- Place the hardened suet feeder inside the nylon bag.

 If you really like watching the birds throughout the winter, you don’t have to stop feeding them when the cold weather is over.
 The birds will eat at your feeders all year long.
 The birds will be happy and well fed, and you will continue to have the pleasure of listening to their wonderful songs.